rherrmann/osgi-testsuite/README.md

 contains a feature with a single bundle.
 Add this to your target platform.

 In order to use the BundleTestSuite, Require-Bundle or Package-Import the bundle/package com.codeaffine.osgi.testsuite.
-In addition an implementation of the OSGi specification [Release 4, Version 4.3](http://www.osgi.org/Release4/Download) (tested with Eclipse Equinox 3.7) and JUnit 4.8 or later is required.
+In addition an implementation of the OSGi specification [Release 4, Version 4.3](http://www.osgi.org/Release4/Download) (tested with Eclipse Equinox 3.7), JUnit 4.8 or later, and a JRE version 1.5 or later is required.

 ## Lincense
 The code is published under the terms of the [Eclipse Public License, version 1.0](http://www.eclipse.org/legal/epl-v10.html).